JPKribs/jellyfin-discovery-proxy/README.md

 ## Overview

-This lightweight application solves a specific but common problem encountered when running a Jellyfin media server behind a VPN tunnel like WireGuard: the inability for clients on your local network to automatically discover your Jellyfin server.

-## The Problem

-Jellyfin uses a UDP-based discovery protocol that operates on port 7359.
-When a client (such as a TV app, mobile app, or desktop client) first starts, it sends a UDP broadcast message "Who is JellyfinServer?" to port 7359 across the local network.
-Jellyfin servers listening on that port respond with a JSON packet containing their connection details, allowing clients to automatically detect and list available media servers without manual configuration.

-However, this discovery mechanism breaks when your Jellyfin server is:

-1. **Behind a VPN tunnel like WireGuard**: UDP broadcast packets don't pass through the tunnel
-2. **Running in a Docker container with custom networking**: UDP broadcast might not reach the container
-3. **On a different VLAN or subnet**: Broadcast domains might not reach the server
-4. **Running on a remote/cloud server**: Local clients can't discover remote servers via UDP broadcast

-In these scenarios, users have to manually enter their server details on every client device instead of enjoying the convenience of auto-discovery.

-## The Solution

-This discovery proxy acts as a bridge between your local network and your Jellyfin server by:
+Jellyfin Discovery Proxy enables automatic server discovery for Jellyfin clients when UDP packets cannot reach your Jellyfin server.
+This is particularly useful when clients are connecting through VPN connections or across network boundaries where broadcast discovery typically fails.

+## How It Works

+Jellyfin uses a UDP discovery protocol on port 7359 where clients broadcast a "Who is JellyfinServer?" message to automatically find servers on the network.

+This proxy:
-1. Running on your local network (or a device that can receive local UDP broadcasts)
+1. Runs on a device that can receive these UDP broadcasts
-2. Listening for Jellyfin discovery requests on UDP port 7359
+2. Listens for discovery requests on port 7359
-3. When a request is received, it calls the public API of your actual Jellyfin server
+3. Forwards the request to your actual Jellyfin server via HTTP
-4. Formats the response to match the Jellyfin discovery protocol format
+4. Returns the server information to clients in the expected format
-5. Sends the response back to the client

-The result: all your Jellyfin clients can automatically discover your server again, even though it's behind a VPN!
+This allows automatic discovery to work even in network configurations where UDP broadcasts can't reach your server.

+## Common Use Cases

+### VPN Client Connections

+When clients connect to your network through any VPN solution, they often can't discover Jellyfin servers through normal means.
+The proxy creates a "local server" entry on Jellyfin clients as if the server was directly on their network.

+### Docker and Container Environments

+In containerized environments, network isolation can prevent discovery requests from reaching your Jellyfin container.

+### Separated Network Segments

+Works across VLANs, subnets, or other network boundaries where broadcast traffic is filtered or blocked.

+### Remote Access Scenarios

+Enables discovery for remote Jellyfin servers as if they were on the local network.

 ## Running with Docker